Darshit-git/SDE-Assignment/readme.md

 ### Notes:
 - Please make sure that your local ports **27017** and **3000** are free as they will be used by mongoDB and app containers.
 - Images will not be uploaded anywhere, an upload function is called which just sleeps for a fix time period to simulate the uploading process.
+- "-output" will be appended to the last level domain of the correspoding input url to generate outputURL.

 ## Testing
 - **PostMan Collection:** https://www.postman.com/orbital-module-technologist-86477148/workspace/csvapitesting/